Information for students on the closure of courses at Schumacher College

 1. Start by raising your concern directly with Dartington Hall Trust.

-2. If this doesn’t resolve the issue, you can raise the matter with the Office of the Independent Adjudicator for Higher Education (OIA).
+2. If this doesn't resolve the issue, you can raise the matter with the Office of the Independent Adjudicator for Higher Education (OIA).
+Affected students can also contact the OIA for general information about the complaints process.
 The OIA is an independent body that reviews student complaints about higher education providers in England and Wales.
-Their service is free for students.
+The OIA’s service is intended as a free alternative to legal action.
+The OIA expect its recommendations to be followed by providers and will report non-compliance in its Annual Report as well as to the OfS.

 Support and advice is available if you are concerned about your mental health or wellbeing at this time.